SALVADORPOETA/Poder-judicial-frontend-sm/README.md

 * Designed to optimize workflows within the Federal Judiciary.
 * The frontend demonstrates advanced skills in managing complex states and designing UI for productivity tools.

----

-**Would you like me to help you translate the Backend README as well, or should we move on to the next feature of the app?**